Ask AI

 Root Cause

-Chromium 142 introduces and enforces a new Local Network Access (LNA) security model that restricts requests from public network locations to private and loopback network locations, requiring explicit user permission.
+Chromium 142 introduced Local Network Access (LNA), which restricts requests from public network locations to local/loopback network locations unless permission is granted.

-Under this model, requests originating from a public network location (such as a publicly hosted website) to private or loopback network locations (including localhost and 127.0.0.1) are blocked by default unless the user explicitly grants permission.
+Under this model, requests from a public origin (a publicly hosted site) to local or loopback targets (including localhost and 127.0.0.1) can be blocked by default.

 Resolution